This build requires the fondling of components charged to HAZARDOUS VOLTAGES.

 Legality of this build

-While hand-held stun-guns are illegal in Australia, cattle-prods and stun batons appear to be available online legally from several suppliers, including at least one Australian camping/survival store.
-In fact, they'd probably be considered a tool here.
-How else are we supposed to keep the 'roos off the streets?
+While hand-held stun-guns are illegal in Australia, cattle-prods and stun batons appear to be available online legally from several farmhouse suppliers (eg: The Farmers Mailbox).

 As this is a difficult build and you can't exactly conceal such a device in your pants without seeming at least a little suspicious, I figure it should be okay'ish to post about.